-Holy Trinity Church Dartford is the parish church in the heart of Dartford and is within in diocese of Rochester.
+Holy Trinity Church Dartford is the parish church in the heart of Dartford and is within the diocese of Rochester.
 It is situated at the end of East Street and at the bottom of the high street.
 Also the church has a busy schedule of events aside from its three services every Sunday.

 The church is very active musically.
 It has a thriving choir who focus particularly on early music and contemporary church choir repertoire, reflecting the long established connection between the church and music as worship.
 Also there is a sung eurcharist at 9.30am on Sundays.
 In addition, there are also 8:00 am BCP Eucharist, and 6:30pm Compline services (said).